 When you need a break from rice and beans, there is an array of international cuisine here as well.
 The Mediterranean, Latin, fresh seafood from the ocean, Argentinian, sushi, fresh pasta, pizzas, and even the elusive bagel can be found here.

 Educating children in Uvita

-Uvita Christian Academy is a bilingual international school that provides education for families living or traveling overseas as well as local children.
+Uvita Christian Academy is a bilingual international school that provides education for families living or traveling overseas and local children.

 These are just a few of the options available.
-Once you start connecting with other families through the online groups you may find yourself drawn to other schools.
+Once you start connecting with other families through online groups, you may find yourself drawn to other schools.

 It’s not necessary to live in the urban center of Costa Rica for children to have access to schooling.
 The country’s vision on education is open with a wide variety of options from jungle and nature schools to the more traditional learning centers so that every child has the opportunity to find what is right for them.

 With the Pacific Ocean at your doorstep days are spent offshore fishing, snorkeling, boating, swimming, and kayaking.